s4rv4d/ProvIns/iOS/ProvINS/Pods/Target Support Files/Pods-ProvINS/Pods-ProvINS-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## AWSCore

+The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the AWSLex/Bluefront folder under the AWS Customer Agreement (https://aws.amazon.com/agreement/ ).

 ## Alamofire

 Copyright (c) 2014 Alamofire Software Foundation (http://alamofire.org/)